 A panel, on the other hand, offers a way of evolving your ideas and receiving feedback from the same people through the changes.
-A panel can be reconvened at regular intervals to monitor progress of, say, a new shopping site page, to see how their opinions have changed and if those changes are for the better or worse.
+A panel can be reconvened at regular intervals to monitor the progress of, say, a new shopping site page, to see how their opinions have changed and if those changes are for the better or worse.

 So, you can see that the two distinct groups can serve very different purposes.
-For example, anything that is being researched as a concept, such as an advert or cosmetic site refresh, can go to the focus group for a snapshot of opinion and some yes/no answers to design questions.
+For example, anything that is being researched as a concept, such as an advert or cosmetic site refresh, can go to the focus group for a snapshot of opinions and some yes/no answers to design questions.

 Another difference is that while both are traditionally run as face-to-face events, it is now easier to run a quick focus group over the Internet, allowing for the rapid collection of data.
-A long-running consumer panel is still best run as a face-to-face exercise to allow for a more detailed approach and the ability to observe the reaction of subjects.
+A long-running consumer panel is still best to run as a face-to-face exercise to allow for a more detailed approach and the ability to observe the reaction of subjects.

 Someone who starts out with negative thoughts may well harbour them through a project, no matter how it progresses and you might find that your panel runs out of love for the project long before you do.
 This is where companies that run these panels and groups try to find the right people, a task that would be tough for most businesses.

 So, there can be a fine line between when to call in the consumer panel or when to get a focus group to do some opinion forming for you.
-Or, if your project or product is easily adjustable, why not try evolving it in front of the focus group and see their reactions and impressions change live on the day to try to shorten the timeline and development process.
-It’s amazing what some hard focus and nimble evolution can do.
+Or, if your project or product is easily adjustable, why not try evolving it in front of the focus group and see their reactions and impressions change live on the day to try to shorten the timeline and development process?
+It’s amazing what some hard-focus and nimble evolution can do.